mheinzel/correct-optimisations/tyde22/slides.md

 * implement more optimisations

+  * *strong* live variable analysis
-  * moving bindings around in the syntax tree
+  * moving bindings up or down in the syntax tree
   * common subexpression elimination

-* identify patterns, generalise approach
+* identify patterns, generalise the approach

 ## {.standout}